stateful/docs.runme.dev/docs/integrations/Running Github Action Inside a Markdown File.md

 > 💡 Be sure to install [Runme for VS Code](/install#runme-for-vs-code) first

-GitHub Actions provides a robust and flexible continuous integration and continuous delivery (CI/CD) platform for automating various tasks within your development lifecycle (build, test and deployment), ultimately empowering you to focus more on writing code and less on repetitive manual processes.
-One building block of GitHub actions is [Workflows](https://docs.github.com/en/actions/using-workflows/about-workflows), a YAML file describing an automated process that will run one or more jobs.
+GitHub Actions provide a robust CI/CD platform for automating development tasks.
+Runme supports only manual workflows in GitHub Actions, allowing on-demand tasks like targeted releases and incident responses.
+Users can trigger these [workflows](https://docs.github.com/en/actions/using-workflows/about-workflows) in Runme by pasting specific GitHub URLs, and after inputting the required parameters, they can execute the workflow directly.

 <video className="rounded" autoPlay loop muted playsInline controls>
   <source src="videos/embed.mp4" type="video/mp4" />
   <source src="videos/embed.webm" type="video/webm" />
 </video>

-### Workflow types
+### Workflow Types

 - Events that occur in your workflow's repository
 - Events that occur outside of GitHub and trigger a repository_dispatch event on GitHub